Petra Ojaranta: SM Ringette

 Ojaranta is sixth after the 2021–2022 season in the all-time point statistics of the SM Ringette league.
 She played 680 games and scored power points in them: 725 + 1103 = 1828.

 Since 2005, she has been playing for the RNK Flyers, where in addition she takes care of training the junior teams affiliated to the club.
 In 2010–11, she helped her team win the national SM Ringette championship.

 Canada

 Canadian Ringette Championships

-Ojaranta also has experience in Canada, where she went to play in the 2001–02 season, in Edmonton.
+Ojaranta also has experience in Canada, where she played in the 2001–02 season, in Edmonton.
 Her Alberta team placed second at the Canadian Ringette Championships.
 At that time, the Canadian championship was strictly amateur and the National Ringette League did not exist.

 National Ringette League

 In addition to Finland, Ojaranta has played in Canada's National Ringette League in the ranks of the Edmonton Ringette Club, and in the BC Thunder team in Vancouver.